Friday, August 8, 2008

 Two side piano with an oil painting scene on the inside cover!
 Musikumstrumenten-Museum

-Two side piano with an oil painting scene on the inside cover!
+A two-sided piano with an oil painting scene on the inside cover!

 Musikumstrumenten-Museum